 What are the typical TOEFL scores of admitted MAE students?

-Average TOEFL scores for admitted students vary from year to year but are typically around 600 (paper based) and 90 (internet based).
+Average TOEFL scores for admitted students vary from year to year but are typically around 90 on the iBT.

 How long are my TOEFL scores acceptable?

-TOEFL scores are reportable for 2 years from the date of examination.
+TOEFL scores are acceptable for 2 years after the date of examination.